 Cycling weekly, monthly and seasonally, incorporating periods of feast and famine within these time frames and even changing the times you eat every day.

-We’ve evolved to go through all these phases, of eating different foods, or not eating at all, but we’re so far removed from this notion because we’ve always had access to whatever we want.
+Humans have evolved to go through all these phases of eating different foods, or not eating at all, however, we’re so far removed from this notion because we’ve always had access to whatever we want.